 HMRC debts and PAYE

-In the event that you owe HMRC tax, your tax code will be changed so you can pay more tax each month and clear your debt.
+If you owe HMRC tax, your tax code will change so you can pay more monthly tax and clear your debt.
 But there is a limit to how much HMRC can claim.

-If you’re earning less than £30,000, for example, the maximum amount the tax office can collect per tax year is 10% or £3,000.
-But if you earn over £30,000, the maximum amount claimed will depend on how much you earn over that amount.
+If you’re earning less than £30,000, the maximum amount the tax office can collect per tax year is 10% or £3,000.
+But if you earn over £30,000, the full amount claimed will depend on how much you earn over that amount.
 The tax office can collect a maximum of £17,000 annually if you earn £90,000 or over.

 Ways to claim your PAYE tax rebate

 There are two ways to claim your PAYE tax rebate – using tax rebate services or doing it yourself (DIY).
-Between the two, the former would work to your advantage since you will have access to professional support and advice.
-You’re also guaranteed to maximum income tax rebate if you have overpaid.
+Between the two, the former would work to your advantage since you can access professional support and advice.
+You’re also guaranteed a maximum income tax rebate if you have overpaid.